To define Dharm, let us start with Manusmriti and work our way to other literature like Mimamsa, Upanishad, Yoga Sutras, and Itihasa:

 That which is the very basis on which the Natural, Social and Cosmic phenomenon sustains is Dharma.
 We will look at these aspects in detail.

 There is no equivalent word for Ḍharma in English. Ḍharma is not a duty, nor responsibility, nor an obligation, nor a commandment.
 The entire Sanātana literature proclaims the concept of Ḍharma and the concept known as Ishwara (Iśvara).
-The meaning of Dharma keeps evolving as we discuss, and it should also evolve during our exploration in life.
+The meaning of Dharma keeps evolving as we discuss it, and it should also evolve during our exploration of life.

 That which leads to the cumulative wellbeing of all the surroundings.